Bea Arthur: Television

-In 1971, Arthur was invited by Norman Lear to guest-star on his sitcom All in the Family, as Maude Findlay, the cousin of Edith Bunker.
-An outspoken liberal feminist, Maude was considered the antithesis to the caricatured reactionary Archie Bunker, who described her as a "New Deal fanatic".
-Nearly 50, Arthur's tart turn on All in the Family impressed viewers as well as executives at CBS who, she would later recall, asked "'Who is that girl?
+Arthur accepted a 1971 invitation from Norman Lear to guest-star on his sitcom All in the Family, as Maude Findlay, the cousin of Edith Bunker.
+An outspoken liberal feminist, Maude was considered the antithesis to the reactionary character of Archie Bunker, who described her as a "New Deal fanatic".
+At the age of 49, Arthur's performance on All in the Family impressed viewers as well as television executives at CBS who, she would later recall, asked "'Who is that girl?
 Let's give her her own series.'"

-That series, Maude, previewed in her second All in the Family appearance.
-The show, debuting in 1972, found her living in the affluent community of Tuckahoe, Westchester County, New York, with her fourth husband Walter (Bill Macy) and divorced daughter Carol (Adrienne Barbeau).
-Arthur's performance in the role garnered her several Emmy and Golden Globe nominations, winning an Emmy in 1977 for Outstanding Lead Actress in a Comedy Series.
+Maude previewed in her second All in the Family appearance.
+Debuting in 1972, the series found her living in the affluent community of Tuckahoe, Westchester County, New York, with her fourth husband, Walter (Bill Macy) and divorced daughter, Carol (Adrienne Barbeau).
+Arthur's performance as Maude garnered her several Emmy and Golden Globe nominations for the series, with Arthur winning an Emmy in 1977 for Outstanding Lead Actress in a Comedy Series.
 Maude earned a place for Arthur in the history of the women's liberation movement.